mjt-books/python-book/chapters/chapter-1.md

 **Edge devices** (phones, embedded boards, small form factor GPUs, NPUs in laptops, etc.) live under stricter power, thermal, and memory limits.
 Here, the problem is less “how do I finish training in 8 hours instead of 2 days?” and more “how do I serve predictions reliably at a few watts?”
 Tooling like ONNX Runtime, TensorRT, Core ML, or vendor-specific SDKs help squeeze models into these constraints via quantization, pruning, and specialized kernels.

 In practice, you’ll often combine several of these: CPUs feeding data to GPUs, GPUs or TPUs doing the main training, and edge devices running optimized versions of the model in production.
 The rest of this book will show you how to design code and workflows that can move relatively smoothly across this spectrum instead of being locked into a single device type.
+When you later evaluate “should this run on a GPU, TPU, or a phone NPU?”, you can come back to this primer as your baseline vocabulary and as a checklist of what each device is good at.

 ## Performance trade-offs and cost considerations